SlimJallouli/STM32U585_DK_EEPROM/README.md

 # EEPROM
-Example to read and write to EPROM available on STM32 Discovery board
+Example to read and write to EPROM available on B-L4S5I-IOT01A

-This example is devolopped for the B-U585I-IOT02A